qyanu/acme-wrapper/README.rst

 ==============

-A program wrapping acme-tiny to make administrating ssl certificates to debian servers reliable and automatically.
+A program wrapping acme-tiny to make administrating ssl certificates to debian servers reliable and automatic.

-See https://github.com/diafygi/acme-tiny for the wrapped software.
+See `<https://github.com/diafygi/acme-tiny>`_ for the wrapped software.

-The homepage for this project is http://qyanu.net/software/acme-wrapper .
+The homepage for this project is `<https://qyanu.net/software/acme-wrapper>`_ .

 Tested with and designed for debian 12 "bookworm".
 Contributions to expand compatibility to other OS are welcome.